pablomesenn/Caso-3-Diseno-de-Software/README.md

 **AWS CloudWatch:**

-- Metrics for Lambdas, API Gateway, and S3 events.
+- Metrics for Lambdas, API, and S3 events.

 - Logs with real-time alerts for errors, latencies, and anomalies.